Terra Chã and Pico Branco footpaths, Porto Santo

 Carolina Freitas points the jeep to the curves, ups and downs of Regional Road 111.
 We cross the Serra de Fora do Porto Santo, the closest to the south of Vila Baleira and the urbanized strip of the island.
 Curve after curve, we enter the other Serra, that of Dentro.
 In the past, the slopes and the valley of this interior mountain range sheltered abundant agricultural products.

-The soil was fertile to the point of justifying the work of erecting sets of terraces. prepared to retain the rain and humidity that graced the island's western slopes, which are much more irrigated than those to the east, in such a way that two large reservoirs remain at its base, which the rare rainfall supplies.
-Accordingly, almost only these western slopes were planted with barley and other dryland cereals.
+The soil became fertile to the point of justifying the work of building sets of terraces. prepared to retain the rain and humidity that graced the western slopes of the island, which were much more irrigated than those to the east.

-The ER 111 meanders a little further and bends west.
-Without expecting it, we stopped accompanying her.
-Carolina enters a dirt detour, we ascend a few tens of meters.
+Carolina enters a dirt road, we ascend a few tens of meters.
 The guide stops the jeep.

 Porto Santo, ER111 and Pico Juliana